1989chenguo/CloudComputingLabs/Lab2/README.md

 `HTTP/1.0 200 OK`

-##### 2.2.1.2 Headers
+##### 2.2.1.2 Header

 Following the start line comes a list of zero, one, or many HTTP header fields.
 HTTP header fields add additional information to request and response messages.
 They are basically just lists of name/value pairs.
 Each HTTP header has a simple syntax: a name, followed by a colon (:), followed by optional whitespace, followed by the field value, followed by a CRLF.

 HTTP headers are classified into: General headers, Request headers, Response headers, Entity headers and Extension headers.
+Note that request-header fields are different from the response-header fields.
+We will not introduce those fields in details and you are not required to implement in this lab.
+You can find them in [RFC 2616 - Hypertext Transfer Protocol -- HTTP/1.1](https://tools.ietf.org/html/rfc2616).

-Example of headers:
+Example of headers in a request:

 ```
 Host: 127.0.0.1:8888